By Jennifer G. Goldman, MD, MS

 Ever since I was a child, I have been fascinated by brain, mind and body relationships.
 Then as I pursued my training in neurology and movement disorders, I continued to be intrigued as to how changes in the brain, whether cellular degeneration or neurochemical alterations, such as in HD or Parkinson’s disease produce certain physical and psychological symptoms.
 This has led me to dedicate my clinical and research career to understanding the mechanisms of why patients with movement disorders like HD and PD develop cognitive and behavioral issues using neuroimaging and biomarkers and how we can improve our treatments, preventions, and care models for patients and their families.

 As demonstrated by the South American families, dispelling stigma is crucial to novel discovery.
 Currently there is much exciting research going on in the HD field, ranging from neuroimaging and other biomarker studies to new medications becoming available for HD’s symptoms to potential gene editing, gene silencing, or protein-altering therapies.
 All this brings hope to the field and community.
-Our efforts in research, education and dedicated HD support groups, coupled with our multidisciplinary clinical team, is lighting the way for our HD patients and their families.
+Our efforts in research, education and dedicated HD support groups, coupled with our multidisciplinary clinical team, are lighting the way for our HD patients and their families.

 Jennifer Goldman, MD, MS, is a neurologist with Rush University Medical Center.
 Zoe Reagan, BS, contributed to this article.